marocchino/validate-dependabot/README.md

 ## Why?

 If you get a validation error when editing your config, you won't know if there's a problem until the next dependabot runs.
-Even if the cycle is long and the alarm is not set, it may be detected much later.
+And if the cycle is long and the alarm is not set, it may be detected much later.
 This library allows you to find some problems in the PR stage.

 ## Usage